Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Project_03_Ecommerce_Marketing_Analysis/Findings/data_quality_summary.md

 The validation identified no structural, relationship, financial, reconciliation, chronological or behavioural issues in the tested areas.

-The dataset was therefore considered suitable for subsequent customer journey, marketing, conversion, order, revenue, refund and product performance analysis.
+The dataset was therefore considered suitable for customer journey, marketing, conversion, order, revenue, refund and product performance analysis.

 ---